soasis/text/documentation/source/design/converting/count as transcoded.rst

 * ⏩ Update ``input``\ 's ``begin()`` value to point to after what was read by the ``encode_one`` step.
 * ⤴️ Go back to the start.

 This involves a single encoding type, and so does not need any cooperation to count the ``code_point``\ s.
 Note that this algorithm doesn't show what the error handler does; if the error handler "erases" the failure by setting the result type's ``.error_code == ztd::text::encoding_error::ok``, then the algorithm will keep going.
-This is useful to, for example, detect the maximum size of an operation even if it errors and would result in replacement characters being inserted (e.g., from :doc:`ztd::text::replacement_handler </api/error handlers/replacement_handler>`).
+This is useful to, for example, detect the maximum size of an operation even if it errors and would result in replacement characters being inserted (e.g., from :doc:`ztd::text::replacement_handler_t </api/error handlers/replacement_handler>`).

-Check out the API documentation for :doc:`ztd::text::count_transcodable </api/conversions/count_transcodable>` to learn more.
+Check out the API documentation for :doc:`ztd::text::count_as_transcoded </api/conversions/count_as_transcoded>` to learn more.